lfortin/node-os-monitor/README.md

           , critical15: 0.7 // value of 15 minutes load average over which event 'loadavg15' is triggered
-          , silent: false // set true to mute event 'monitor' , stream: false // set true to enable the monitor as a Readable Stream });
+          , silent: false // set true to mute event 'monitor' , stream: false // set true to enable the monitor as a Readable Stream , immediate: false // set true to execute a monitor cycle at start() });